klust/LUMI-BE-training-materials/docs/intro-202310xx/08_Binding.md

           PCIBridge
             PCI 91:00.0 (Ethernet)
               Net "nmn0"
+    ...
     ```

     We see only 7 cores in the first block (the lines `L2 ... + L1d ... + L1i ... + Core ...`)
     because the first physical core is reserved for the OS.
-And we see the same numbering as
-    in the example in the previous "CPU numbering" section.

-    The `lsotopo` output also clearly suggests that each GCD has a special link to a particular CCD
+    The `lstopo -p` output also clearly suggests that each GCD has a special link to a particular CCD

     Next check the output generated by lines 22 and 23 where we select the lines that show information
     about the GPUs and print some more information: